Cecilia Gaposchkin

 Biography

 Cecilia Gaposchkin received her Ph.D. from Berkeley in 2001.
-She works on late medieval cultural history, and has published on the crusades, on the Capetians (the kings of France between 987 and 1328), on kingship, and on liturgy.
+She works on late medieval cultural history, and has published on the crusades, on the Capetian kings of France (987-1328), on kingship, and on liturgy.
 Her most recent book is Vexilla Regis: Liturgy and Relics at the Sainte Chapelle in the Thirteenth Century (CNRS: 2022).
 She is also the author of Invisible Weapons: Liturgy and the Making of Crusade Ideology (Cornell UP, 2017), The Making of Saint Louis (IX) of France: Kingship, Sanctity and Crusade in the Later Middle Ages (Cornell UP, 2008), Blessed Louis, The Most Glorious of Kings: Texts relating to the Cult of Saint Louis of France (Notre Dame: 2012; translations done with Phyllis Katz), and, with Sean Field and Larry Field, The Sanctity of Louis IX: Early Lives of Saint Louis by Geoffrey of Beaulieu and William of Chartres (Cornell UP: 2014), and The Deeds of Philip Augustus : An English Translation of Rigord's "Gesta Phillipi Augusti" (Cornell UP: 2022).
-She is now working on a study of liturgy and ceremony in thirteenth-century Paris, and another on the long history of the Cross Invincible.
+Sh co-edits, with Anne Lester (Cornell University Press) the Medieval Religions, Societies, and Cultures series at Cornell University Press.
+She is also one of the coeditors for the forthcoming Cambridge History of the Crusades (3 volumes).
+She has won the support of the Guggenheim Foundation, the Institute for Advanced Study (Princeton), the National Humanities Foundation, and the Shelby Cullom Davis Center (Princeton University), among others.
+She is currently working on the relics of St.-Denis, on liturgy and ceremony in thirteenth-century Paris, and on the long history of the Cross Invincible.

 Education